Three Ways a 5-Axis CNC Machine Improves the Plastic Machining Process

 What is a 5-Axis CNC Machine?

 A computer numerical control (CNC) machine works by using an engineer-generated computer program to direct precision cutting tools to remove material from a block until all that remains is the final component.
 CNC machines are identified by the number of axes they can cut simultaneously.
-A 5-axis CNC machine can cut along five axes at once, making it a great option for a highly complex plastic machined component.
+The most common type of CNC machine moves in 3 linear axes.
+5-axis CNC machines can cut along those three linear axes and two rotary axes, making them good options for highly complex machined plastic components.

 1. Reduced Setup Time

-Every manufacturer’s goal is to someday achieve “done in one” capabilities – a term that refers to an engineers ability to load a block of material into a machine one time, run the program, and end up with a finished component.
+Every manufacturer’s goal is to someday achieve “done in one” capabilities, a term that refers to the ability to load a block of material into a machine one time, run the program, and end up with a finished component.
 Is this an achievable goal?
-Not yet – but a 5-axis machine gets pretty close.
-The ability to cut multiple axes at one time reduces the number of times an operator has to reposition the component, which in turn significantly cuts down on the overall machining time.
+Not yet, but a 5-axis machine gets pretty close.

 2. Reduced Costs

-A 5-axis CNC machine rotates the component while it cuts – reducing the need for complex fixtures to hold the component in place during the machining process.
+Because a 5-axis CNC machine rotates the component while it cuts, it reduces the need for complex fixtures to hold the component in place during the machining process.
 Designing and creating the fixtures can be a time-consuming and costly undertaking on its own.
-Removing this requirement will make the overall engineering process faster and will pass along reduced costs to the client.
+Removing this requirement will make the overall process faster and will pass along reduced costs to the client.
+Controlled Fluidics can help design any fixtures that remain necessary to maintain accuracy and efficiency.

 3. Better Finishes and Unmatched Precision